dylbo-baggins/DylanDunhamCEG4110HW1/README.md

 There is no special deployment, just make sure that the app has its one storage permission in your app settings.

 # Instructions for use:
 Below is the main menu.
 From here you can pick the writing or drawing activity by selecting the appropriate button.
-Taping the return button returns to the main menu.

 ![alt text](https://github.com/dylbo-baggins/DylanDunhamCEG4110HW1/blob/master/mainmenu.PNG)